Vichy LiftActiv Retinol HA Anti-Wrinkle Treatment Review

 Review

-Results you may expect from using Vichy LiftActiv Retinol HA Anti-Wrinkle Treatment:
+Does Vichy LiftActiv Retinol HA Anti-Wrinkle Treatment Work?

-Lightly moisturizing: Vichy LiftActiv Retinol HA Anti-Wrinkle Treatment has a moisturizing rating of 3.6 out of 10.
+According to CreamScan analysis, Vichy LiftActiv Retinol HA Anti-Wrinkle Treatment is lightly moisturizing, with a moisturizing rating of 3.6 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.6 out of 10 and a high humectancy of 6.6 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%).